annomroot/r-mail/README.md

     => YOU ARE SOLELY RESPONSIBLE FOR EVERY ACTIONS.
     => WE DO NOT TAKE ANY RESPONSIBILITY REGARDING THE USE OF THIS R-MAIL.

-=--[ INSTALL ]------------------------------------------------=

-   =>REQUIREMENTS
-       * Python - python should be installed on the system to run this.\
-                  for downloading python go to official site [python.org](https://www.python.org/downloads/)\
-                  download it's leatest version and install in your system.\
-       * requests - to install this python module type this in terminal/cmd : \
-       pip install requests

 =--[ MORE ]---------------------------------------------------=